 - You could also decorate the other side of the hoop with flowers and photos too if you plan to hang from a surface where both sides will be visible.

-Next comes the grand hanging!
+It's time to hang your hoops!
 You could install the hoops across a screen or trellis or just hang from the wall.
 However, we wanted to bring in a fun, playful element and hang from a tree to fully bring the concept of a family tree to life.
 You could also use hanging embroidery hoops to make a unique table plan or to display some of your favourite florals above your cake.
 There are endless possibilities!

 - Firstly string your embroidery hoops to varying heights threading wire, ribbon, cotton or twine through the metal fastening at the top of the hoop.